stuartsierra/validate/README.md

 ### Looking Inside Maps

 When you know that certain keys should be present in a map, you can check that their values pass additional validation checks.
-The =in= function takes a vector of keys and one or more validation functions.
+The `in` function takes a vector of keys and one or more validation functions.
-It returns a validation function that navigates into the map as with Clojure's =get-in= function and runs the validation functions on the value.
+It returns a validation function that navigates into the map as with Clojure's `get-in` function and runs the validation functions on the value.

     (def john {:name "John Doe", :address {:city "Baltimore"}})